Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 So just go to the [page](https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js), copy the code, name it as `vanilla-back-to-top.min.js` and save it in your custom js folder, for example `../static/js/vanilla-back-to-top.min.js`.

-Then just like before, add below code in your single page templates `../layouts/post/single.html`.
+Then like before, add the below codes in your single page templates.

 ```html
 <script src="/js/vanilla-back-to-top.min.js"></script>